microsoft/vscode-remote-try-sqlserver/README.md

     SQL Server Database projects allow you to organize the code artifacts, generate a dacpac, or easily deploy schema changes on an instace.
 In this repository, you'll find a sample Database project that creates a single `User` table and populate it with some records.
 Let's deploy it on the SQL Instance integrated into

     - On the primary sidebar (on the left), click on **Database projects** tab.
     - The _Database Projects_ pane appears.
 The `TryDbProjects` project shows up.
 You can just right-click the database project name and click **Publish**.
 You'll have a series of prompts.
-Answer with these items:
+Answer with these items (Prompt -> Answer):
-        - Publish to an existing SQL server
+        - Select where to publish the project to -> Publish to an existing SQL server
-        - Don't use profile
+        - Select publish profile to load -> Don't use profile
-        - mssql-container
+        - Choose a connection profile from the list below -> mssql-container
-        - Type the password
-        - Select 'TryDbProjects' database
+        - Select database -> TryDbProject
-        - Publish
+        - Choose action -> Publish
     - After a minute or so, the database schema will be deployed.
 You can follow the deployment via the notification or through _Database Projects_ output.

 > Note: you might have to update _dotnet SDK location_ to `/usr/bin/` in the settings to execute the publish step.
 This setting is called _Dotnet SQL Location_ under _Extensions_ > _Database Projects_.